Smartwatches With Health Metrics – Learn What They Are & Do

 Face Size

 The size of the watch face is something you want to take into consideration.
-There are a variety of sizes, 38, 40, 42 or 44 mm, being the more common.
+There are a variety of sizes, with 40mm, 42mm, and 44mm being the more common options.
 The larger face number usually corresponds with a larger screen.

 Some women prefer the smaller watch face, and the larger display size is perfect for men.
-However, this again is an individual choice, and women also enjoy the larger face size as it’s easier to see.
+However, this again is an individual choice, and many women also enjoy the larger face size as it’s easier to see and interact with.

 User Friendly